-This page provides an overview of the process that a dentist uses when they extract a tooth for a patient.
+This page provides an outline of the process that a dentist uses when they extract a tooth for a patient.

-Throughout, we explain the purpose of various instruments and steps.
-We also describe some of the routine sensations and sounds (both pain and non-pain related) that the patient has the potential to experience.
+- It also describes some of the routine sensations and sounds (both pain and non-pain related) that you'll have the potential to experience.

 The more you know about the extraction process, the easier yours will be.

-You're more likely to have a quick, uneventful extraction if you, the patient, contribute toward it.
-The contribution you need to offer is cooperation.
+Pulling your tooth is more likely to go quickly and uneventfully if you, the patient, contribute toward it.
+The contribution you have to offer is cooperation.

-Patients who flinch, squirm, and moan at every routine, non-issue sound and sensation are simply making their procedure more difficult and prolonged.
+Patients who moan, flinch and squirm at every routine, non-issue sound or sensation are simply making their procedure more difficult and drawn out.

 At this point in time, there is still no way for a dentist to predictably administer a local anesthetic except as an injection (a "shot").

-We'll admit that this can hurt a bit.
+We'll admit that receiving one may hurt a bit.
 But we'll also emphatically state that it doesn't always.

 Here's more information about this subject.
 It may help to put your mind at ease: Will my dental injection hurt?